TRAIL Home | About TRAIL | Working Groups | Member Lists | Current Activities

 Note: Title changes without SuDoc changes do not constitute a new series.

-Streams: The destination of the technical reports to be digitized after processing at the Central Processing Unit.
-Presently there are two main streams; the Google Stream and the University of North Texas (UNT) Stream.
-The Google Stream is in collaboration with University of Michigan Digitization Project.
-Reports entering this stream must be in print and all components (maps, foldouts, etc.) of the report must be of a uniform size.
-Reports entering the UNT Stream may be print or microform.
-Print reports entering this path will be those where all components are not of uniform size.
-If a Content Contributor is loaning reports and therefore wants them returned, those reports will also enter the UNT Stream.
+Streams: The digitization destination after report processing at the Central Processing Unit.
+There are two digitization streams: through Google (in collaboration with the University of Michigan) or the University of North Texas (UNT).
+Reports entering the Google stream must be in print and all components of the report (maps, foldouts, etc.) must be of a uniform size.
+Reports entering the UNT stream may be print, microcard or microfiche, or other media that uses film and miniaturizes the text.
+Components of the print reports do not have to be uniform in size.
+If a Content Contributor is lending reports and therefore wants them returned, those reports will also enter the UNT Stream for nondestructive scanning.

-TRAIL Annual Meeting: The in-person meeting of the Steering Committee, that is usually held in spring and open to all Member Representatives and Member Participants of TRAIL.
-The meeting is a venue for acquainting everyone with TRAIL and also to discuss the direction of the project including strategic planning.
+TRAIL Annual Meeting: The hybrid or online meeting usually held in the Spring and open to all TRAIL Member Organizations and Personal Members.
+The meeting is a venue for acquainting everyone with TRAIL, providing updates, and serving as a strategic planning meeting.

-TRAIL Guides: (trailguides.crl.edu/series) online listing of series inventories.
+TRAIL Guides: Online listing of series inventories.
 These inventories are useful in determining what TRAIL has processed and what reports are needed.

 TRAIL statistics are updated every six months, generally in January and July.
 Some statistics reported below are for the most recent six months, while others are cumulative.